 Yes.
-A Team has the responsibility to report school progress on an annual basis, including information on areas targeted for improvement in the School Improvement Plan/Comprehensive Education Plan.
-The school's New York State Report Card information must be presented to the public.
-A town meeting will be held annually.
+A Team has the responsibility to report school progress on an annual basis, including information on areas targeted for improvement the School Improvement Plan/Comprehensive Education Plan. school's New York State Report Card information must be presented to the public.
+The Office of Parent Engagement will monitor that SBPT's will schedule school-wide community meetings, to include teachers, administrators and parents by Dec.
+1. Status will be presented at the December Executive SBPT Meeting.

-14. WHAT IF Α SCHOOL-BASED PLANNING TEAM DOES NOT DEVELOP AND/OR APPROVE Α IMPROVEMENT PLAN SCHOOL /COMPREHENSIVE EDUCATION PLAN?
+14. WHAT SCHOOL-BASED IF A TEAM PLANNING DOES NOT DEVELOP AND/OR APPROVE SCHOOL IMPROVEMENT PLAN /COMPREHENSIVE EDUCATION PLAN?